mnot/I-D/rfc5988bis/draft.md

 ~~~~

 Note that extension relation types are REQUIRED to be absolute URIs in Link header fields, and MUST
-be quoted if they contain a semicolon (";") or comma (",") (as these characters are used as
+be quoted when they contain characters not allowed in tokens, such as semicolon (";") or comma
-delimiters in the header field itself).
+(",") (as these characters are used as delimiters in the header field itself).

 ## Target Attributes {#header-attrs}